Jen Golbeck: Research

-Golbeck work includes computing personality traits and political preferences of individuals based on their social network profiles.
+Golbeck's work includes computing personality traits and political preferences of individuals based on their social network profiles.
 Her presentation at TEDxMidatlantic, discussing the need for new methods of educating users about how to protect their personal data, was selected as one of TED's 2014 Year in Ideas talks.
 She presented at TEDxGeorgetown, about pets on the internet.

 Media and publications

 Golbeck has written for Esquire, Slate, The Atlantic, the LA Times, Wired, HuffPost, and served as a guest host on the Kojo Nnamdi Show, a talk show on Washington, DC's NPR affiliate, WAMU.

 She also works as a photojournalist, focused on news, political events, and demonstrations.

 Golbeck co-authored The Purest Bond: Understanding the Human-Canine Connection with Stacey Colino.
 The book examines the psychology and science of people's connections with their dogs and debuted at #26 on the USA Today Bestseller List.